AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Multiattack.*** Okamoto makes two attacks, each with a different limb.
 :
-***Big Meaty Claw.*** *Melee Weapon Attack:* +10 to hit, reach 10 ft., one target. *Hit:* 22 (3d10 + 6) Bludgeoning damage, and the target is Grappled (Escape DC 17).
+***Big Meaty Claw.*** *Melee Attack Roll:* +10, reach 10 ft. *Hit:* 22 (3d10 + 6) Bludgeoning damage, and the target is Grappled (Escape DC 17).
 This claw can only grapple up to one creature at a time.
 If the target of this attack is already grappled by this claw, the attack is made at Advantage.
 :
-***Slightly Smaller Claw.*** *Melee Weapon Attack:* +0 to hit, reach 10 ft., one target. *Hit:* 19 (3d8 + 5) Bludgeoning damage, and the target is Grappled (Escape DC 16).
+***Slightly Smaller Claw.*** *Melee Attack Roll:* +10, reach 10 ft. *Hit:* 19 (3d8 + 5) Bludgeoning damage, and the target is Grappled (Escape DC 16).
 This claw can only grapple up to one creature at a time.
 If the target of this attack is already grappled by this claw, the attack is made at Advantage.
 :
-**Itty Bitty Claws.** *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 13 (3d6 + 2) Bludgeoning damage.
+**Itty Bitty Claws.** *Melee Attack Roll:* +6, reach 5 ft. *Hit:* 13 (3d6 + 2) Bludgeoning damage.

 ### Villain Actions

-**Unburrow (While Lonely).** Okamoto enters the sand, travels up to 30 feet in a straight line, and then erupts out. *Dexterity Saving Throw:* DC 17, each creature within Okatomo's spaces after unburrowing. *Failure:* 21 (6d6) Bludgeoning damage and the target lands Prone in a nearby space. *Success:* The target can choose to land safely either on Okamoto's shell or in a nearby space.
+**Unburrow (While Lonely).** Okamoto enters the sand, travels up to 30 feet in a straight line, and then erupts out. *Dexterity Saving Throw:* DC 17, each creature within Okatomo's spaces after unburrowing. *Failure:* 21 (6d6) Bludgeoning damage and the target lands in a nearby space with the Prone Condition. *Success:* The target can choose to land safely either on Okamoto's shell or in a nearby space.
 :
-**Body Slam (While Rampaging).** Okamoto raises up onto his hind legs and slams onto the ground. *Strength Saving Throw:* DC 19, each creature within 30 feet. *Failure:* 42 (12d6) Bludgeoning damage and the target is Dazed and is knocked Prone. *Success:* Half Damage.
-Medium creatures directly front of Okamoto are knocked Prone on a success or fail as they are forced underneath him.
+**Body Slam (While Rampaging).** Okamoto raises up onto his hind legs and slams onto the ground. *Strength Saving Throw:* DC 19, each creature within 30 feet. *Failure:* 42 (12d6) Bludgeoning damage, the target has the Prone Condition, and the target has the Dazed Condition for 1 minute (save repeats at end of turn). *Success:* Half Damage. *Failure or Success:* Medium creatures directly in front of Okamoto have the Prone Condition as they are forced underneath him.
 Creatures on Okamoto's back fall off of him when he uses this Action.

 }}